 SpringOne 2020 just wrapped, and the self-paced workshops were a complete success!
 Moreover, all of your requests to continue providing these workshops beyond the conference have been heard.
 Their future home will be the Tanzu Developer Center.
+UPDATE: These workshops are available to try out now!

 For those that missed SpringOne 2020, we’ll quickly recap what the workshops focused on and what they accomplished.
 Feel free to jump around if you need to; the recap is meant to be a quick read with plenty of pictures.